qoobes/stekki/creation.md

 <img src="./essayPics/S8P1.png" width="500px" style="border-radius: 7px;">

-*\*Note: another deviation from the design, I included two pictures since the text was taller than I anticipated*
+*\*Note: again, another deviation from the design, I included two pictures since the text was taller than I anticipated*

 Still not even remotely pretty, though if you're here for that, skip over to the **styling section**.